User Needs

 2. User Personas

-User personas deserve a second mention in particular.
-They provide a human-centered perspective that informs design decisions and ensures the design aligns with the target audience's goals and preferences.
+User personas deserve a second mention in particular here.
+They bring home a human-centered perspective—one that informs design decisions and makes sure that the design actually lines up with the target audience's goals and preferences.

 An image showing a persona, with picture and details.